strangerstudios/pmpro-pay-by-check/readme.txt

 https://gist.github.com/strangerstudios/68bb75bf3b83530390d4

 == Changelog ==
+= 1.1.1 - 2024-09-25 =
+* ENHANCEMENT: Now notifying the site admin when a pending check order is created at checkout. #129 (@dparker1005)
+* BUG FIX: Fixed an issue where payment subscriptions were immediately cancelled when a user purchased a level that they already had. #125 (@dparker1005)
+* BUG FIX: Fixed an issue where calling `pmpro_getLevelAtCheckout()` too early might cache the incorrect level at checkout. #128 (@dparker1005)

 = 1.1 - 2024-07-17 =
 * ENHANCEMENT: Added support for v3.1+ Paid Memberships Pro frontend changes. #120 (@MaximilianoRicoTabo, @kimcoleman)
 * BUG FIX: Now only sending the cancellation email if a level was removed. #118 (@dparker1005)